Apereo-Learning-Analytics-Initiative/OpenLRW/docs/administrator/production.md

 From the `/opt/openlrw/` directory execute the `run.sh` script to start the application.
 The application listens on port 9966 (default).

 > **⚠ Note** <br>
-Note you will need to update the `/opt/openlrw/conf/settings.properties` file with the appropriate MongoDB path
+You will need to update the `/opt/openlrw/conf/settings.properties` file with the appropriate MongoDB path

 ## Automated Start